jianpingy/AdGazer_Replication/README.md

 **Note:** Currently, we only share 50 sample ads and their contexts, along with their ground-truth ad and brand gaze, randomly selected from our main dataset to illustrate how the optimization works.
 These 50 samples are in the subfolder `Sample_Ad_Data/stimuli`, and their ad/brand gaze are in `true_AGs.pt`/`true_BGs.pt` (which should be loaded by `torch.load()`).

 The ad placement optimization is done by running the code cells in the `Experiment_Notebook.ipynb`.

+## Web App
+The web app AdGazer can be initiated by running `AdGazer_WebApp.py`.

+**Note:** If GPUs are available locally, for full capability of the AdGazer, you may uncomment the image caption generation code (lines 108-114) and comment out the randomly initialized `ad_topic` and `ctpg_topic`.
+By default, the image caption generation function is turned off due to potential computation limit.